All you need for your European road tripApply for IDP

 Located in Uewerstad, Luxembourg, the Notre Dame Cathedral is perhaps one of the world's most remarkable cathedrals.
 With its stellar Gothic architecture and Renaissance ornaments, the Notre Dame was built in 1613 by the Jesuits for the college, which is now the National Library.
 Notre Dame Cathedral also serves as the burial site for John the Blind King of Bohemia, the Count of Luxembourg, and the Grand Ducal Family.

 Traveling to Notre Dame can be both a historical, spiritual, and artistic journey.
 Try any nearby restaurants or go sightseeing at the Le Chemin de la Corniche, the most beautiful balcony in Europe that overlooks a community of old-town houses.
 Visit Notre Dame during spring and fall as the weather is ideal for walking and the clear skies make driving safer.
-Bring your International Driver's License for Luxembourg with you at all times.

 - Follow Rue de Trèves/N1 to N1-A in Sandweiler.